TroiMG/SE4367_MP1/README.md

 1. Change *String mainclass = "GCD";* to *String mainclass = "src.GCD";* in TestDominatorFInder.java

 Your task: given a method m and a statement s, to find all the statements in m that dominate s.
+I concluded that the original output is correct.

 # Part 2: Data Flow Analysis - Call Graph Construction
 How to execute: